My Town Destination: Delphi, IN Carroll County

 There are several unique places to stay in and around Delphi.
 What makes the lodging unique is the history, like this Victorian Home.
 Similarly, on this trip My Town had the opportunity to stay at Delphinium.
 The Delphinium, locally known as the Seese House, is a beautiful historic home that’s been converted into a bed and breakfast.

 Located on quiet West North Street, and surrounded by other historic homes, the Delphinium has all the charm and grandeur you could want in a historic home.
 The current owner is Beverly Seese, a relative of the original owners Dr. Robert and Ruth Seese.
 The Seese’s owned the property for 47 years before it went through the hands of several other owners, and just recently was acquired back into the Seese family.

 Some of the highlights of the Delphinium include an amazing breakfast made by Beverly, a beautiful second floor deck and coffee nook, and history of visits to the area by John Whitcomb Riley (The Hoosier Poet).

-You truly cannot miss a trip to the Indiana Bacon Festival in Delphi.
-Whether you live nearby, are passing though Indiana, or plan a trip , you will want to take advantage of this experience.
+You cannot miss a trip to the Indiana Bacon Festival in Delphi.
+Whether you live nearby, or are planning a trip, you will want to take advantage of this experience.
 The Indiana Bacon Festival is truly a remarkable event in the small town of Delphi.
 Mark your calendars for next year’s festival: August 24th, 2019 Destination Delphi!

 Click Here for Delphi Photo Gallery: